 The PLA wants recreational users of the tidal Thames to enjoy their sport safely.
-To ensure safety, certain water sports activities are restricted to certain areas of the river.
-Please observe these restrictions and the speed limits that have been put in place on the river, as they have been put in place for your own safety and that of others.
+To ensure safety, some water sports activities are restricted to certain areas of the river.
+Please observe these restrictions and the speed limits that have been put in place for your own safety and that of others .

-The use of Personal Water Craft (PWC) is restricted to Fobbing Creek and West Beach, Southend.
+The use of personal watercraft is restricted to Fobbing Creek and West Beach in Southend.

 Waterskiing is authorised at Marsh End Sands, Tewkes Creek and Holehaven Creek.

 Windsurfing is only advisable on the tidal Thames to the west of Putney Bridge and in the following areas provided that they are clear of the navigable channel and approaches to commercial berths:

 - Mucking Flats